casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 ---
-title: Overview
+title: SAML IdP overview
-description: Using Casdoor as SAML IdP
+description: Use Casdoor as a SAML 2.0 identity provider.
 keywords: [SAML, IdP]
 ---

-Casdoor can now be used as a SAML IdP.
-Up to this point, Casdoor has supported the main features of SAML 2.0.
+Casdoor can act as a **SAML 2.0 IdP**.
+This page covers SP configuration, Casdoor IdP settings, and SAML attributes.

-### Configuration in SP
+### Configuration in the SP (service provider)

-In general, the SP requires three required fields: `Single Sign-On`, `Issuer`, and `Public Certificate`.
-Most SPs can obtain these fields by uploading the XML Metadata file or the XML Metadata URL for autocompletion.
+The SP typically needs **Single Sign-On URL**, **Issuer**, and **Public Certificate**.
+Most SPs can fill these from the Casdoor **XML Metadata URL** or by uploading the metadata file.

-The metadata of the SAML endpoint in Casdoor is `<Endpoint of casdoor>/api/saml/metadata?application=admin/<application name>`.
-Suppose the endpoint of Casdoor is `https://door.casdoor.com`, and it contains an application called `app-built-in`.
-The XML Metadata endpoint will be:
+Casdoor metadata URL format: `<casdoor-endpoint>/api/saml/metadata?application=admin/<application-name>`

+Example: if Casdoor is at `https://door.casdoor.com` and the application is `app-built-in`:

 ```text
 https://door.casdoor.com/api/saml/metadata?application=admin/app-built-in
 ```

-You can also find the metadata in the application edit page.
-Click the button to copy the URL and paste it into the browser to download the XML Metadata.
+The metadata URL is also on the application edit page; copy it and open in a browser to download the XML.

 ![metadata](/img/how-to-connect/saml/saml_metadata.png)

 ### Configuration in Casdoor IdP

 Casdoor supports both GET and POST `SAMLResponse`.
-Casdoor needs to know what types of requests the SP supports when Casdoor sends the `SAMLResponse` to the SP.
-You need to configure the application in Casdoor based on the `SAMLResponse` type supported by your SP.
+Configure the application in Casdoor to match the `SAMLResponse` binding (GET or POST) that your SP supports.

 When integrating Casdoor as a SAML IdP with external identity providers (like Azure AD), the `/api/acs` endpoint receives SAML responses.
 This endpoint is configured to accept cross-origin POST requests, allowing IdPs from different domains to send authentication data.